mikepaxton/GardenController/README.md

 Ensure that the GPIO pins for relays and buttons are correctly connected to the Raspberry Pi Pico according to the provided assignments.
 Double-check the formatting of the Water_Schedule.json file to avoid errors in the watering schedule.

-Below this are my working notes for the system.
-As this is a work in progress these notes will change over time.

-TODO: The current set_rtc_datetime function grabs unixtime, raw_offset and DST (daylight savings) to calculate and set the real time clock built into the Pico.
-It would be nice to just grab datetime and find a way to parse and format the variable.
-Would make the code much cleaner.

-TODO: Create a web interface of some sort which will allow us to modify the schedule and/or turn on/off relays.

-TODO: Look into using the Bluetooth soil moisture sensors the I purchased when switchdocs stopped selling raspberry pi project parts.
-It appears the currently CircuitPython does not support the Pico.
-No libraries found.
- I might be able to use Home Assistants built in ability to use Bluetooth/Wi-Fi devices and tie them in with the Pico using HA conditions.
-I'm pretty sure I saw a YouTube video doing just this with the Bluetooth moisture sensors i'm using.

 How the system should function:
 Each garden bed will have its own 12v solenoid and a corresponding button to activate/deactivate it.